 Kayla Rhodes, CCC/SLP

 Kayla received her Masters Degree from Murray State University in her home state of Kentucky.
 She recently relocated to North Carolina from Memphis, TN.
 While in Memphis she worked as a SLP in the Shelby County School System.
 She has worked with children with a variety of disorders including but not limited to: speech sound disorders, language impairments, Down Syndrome, Autism, Fragile X Syndrome and developmental delays.
 She has a passion for working with young children and their families and feels that early intervention is the place she is meant to work and where she can make a difference in the lives of those she serves.
-She is excited about all of her new adventures in North Carolina.
+Kayla lives in Chapel Hill with her husband Matt.

 Ashley Gyori, MSCCC/SLP